 In 2019, the Canadian Marijuana Index has lost 41% of its value and it has been in a steady downtrend since the month of March.
 It is also down by approximately 70% from its 52-week high achieved in October of last year.

 There has yet to be a cannabis company that has consistently met revenue and profitability estimates.
 In fact, all the companies mentioned today have missed more often than not.
-We’ve said it many times before, and we will say it again – the industry remains speculative at best.
+We’ve said it many times before, and we will say it again – the industry remains speculative at best, so if you’re just learning how to invest, you may want to avoid the sector.
 And there’s a potential for a vaping ban to hurt the industry even more.